AlexisMergan/qsm-chicago/docs.typ

 ]

 = Introduction
 The models presented below might strike you as restrictive and unrealistic.
 I have opted for an especially simple pair of models to demonstrate the basic mechanics of quantitative spatial models.
 This document will hopefully make the richer models of the literature more accessible.
-All quantitative spatial models (indeed, all economic models) necessarily abstract from certain features of reality.
+All quantitative spatial models (indeed, all models) necessarily abstract from certain features of reality.
 Results must always be interpreted in light of a researcher's modeling choices and the appropriateness of these choices for the research question at hand.

-#cite(<ahlfeldt_ea_2015>, form: "prose") and #cite(<monte_ea_2018>, form: "prose") are popular examples of such models and provide a good introduction to the literature. #cite(<redding_rossi-hansberg_2017>, form: "prose") review the literature and common components of economic geography models.
+#cite(<ahlfeldt_ea_2015>, form: "prose") and #cite(<monte_ea_2018>, form: "prose") are popular examples of such models and provide a good introduction to the literature. #cite(<redding_rossi-hansberg_2017>, form: "prose") review the literature and outline the common components of economic geography models.
 Models of economic geography often draw from the seminal work of #cite(<eaton_kortum_2002>, form: "prose") in international trade.

 = Model
 I begin with a simple model of commuting to demonstrate the basic mechanics of a common form of QSM.
 I then extend this model to include (some) other relevant features of a spatial economy.